digiltd/oh-rtd-test/Nest-Binding.md

     # the PIN code that was generated when you authorized your account to allow
     # this client
     nest:pin_code=2JTXXXJL

+An optional _refresh interval_ setting may also be specified, via the `nest:refresh` parameter, and defaults to a polling rate of one call per every 60000ms (one minute).

+:warning: Setting the _refresh interval_ aggressively may cause you to hit [data rate limits](https://developer.nest.com/documentation/cloud/data-rate-limits).
+Nest Documentation recommends the `nest:refresh` not be set lower than 60000.

+    nest:refresh=60000

 ## Item configuration